Javascript is not enabled.

 Quick Win

 Choose a new habit based on one of the six pillars of brain health.
-Give the practice staying power by making your goal specific, measurable, attainable, relevant and time-bound.
+Give the practice staying power by making your goal SMART: specific, measurable, attainable, relevant and time-bound.

 Try This Today

 • Specific and measurable.
-Steer clear of vague goals like “I want to get in shape” in favor of specific plans like “I’m going to play pickleball twice a week.”
+Steer clear of vague goals like, “I want to get in shape,” in favor of specific plans like, “I’m going to play pickleball twice a week.”
 Track your progress on a calendar.

 • Attainable.
-Instead of pledging to do the unachievable, like never eating unhealthy food again, set a plan you can pull off: I’ll eat veggies or fruit with every meal.
+Instead of pledging to do the unachievable, like never eating unhealthy food again, set a plan you can pull off: “I’ll eat veggies or fruit with every meal.”

 • Relevant and time-bound.
 Align the goal with your long-term objectives: If you want to expand your social network, your goal could be hosting a monthly dinner.
-And give yourself a deadline: I’ll train four days a week to run a 5K in three months.
+And give yourself a deadline: “I’ll host my first dinner in September.”

 Why